 What Is Dry Needling?

-Dry needling indeed has become a very popular method to reduce pain and improve musculoskeletal function in recent years.
-So what is it?
-With the use of a thin monofilament needle, muscles are stimulated directly with needle insertion resulting in decreased tone (muscle tension) and pain in those with musculoskeletal conditions.
 Often, preceding the relief, a “twitch response” is felt upon needle insertion to an overly tender or tight region which is sometimes termed a “trigger point”.
 There have been other mechanisms of relief seen in studies including increased blood flow to tissues and neurophysiological responses (decreasing sensitivity through the nervous system).

-While dry needling can be a very useful tool, it is not appropriate for everyone and not appropriate for every condition.
-It is very safe overall but like any invasive treatment, risks are there.
-Finding a practitioner well-versed in dry needling and anatomical structures is a must.
 Most importantly, it is rarely the sole treatment method to correct an injury but rather serves as a potential catalyst to get you to recover faster.
 Addressing tissue resilience, mobility, and training practices is always a necessity in promoting optimal treatment!
 There are few silver bullets out there when it comes to medicine but it is nice when a part of the process is as easy to receive as dry needling; so, I would not rule it out as a helpful tool for you!

 Written by Joey Przybyla, PT, DPT at Up and Running Physical Therapy